 The Dutch national anthem was composed in honor of William of Orange by Marnix van Sint Aldegonde in 1570.

-The mere fact that our national anthem is named after William of Orange shows the enormous influence that William of Orange has had on The Netherlands.
+The fact that our national anthem is named after William of Orange shows the enormous influence that William of Orange has had on The Netherlands.

 What Are The Color Codes Of Dutch Orange?